 QUESTION #2: POTENTIAL FOR INCREASED WALKING AND BICYCLING, ESPECIALLY AMONG STUDENTS, INCLUDING THE IDENTIFICATION OF WALKING AND BICYCLING ROUTES TO AND FROM SCHOOLS, TRANSIT FACILITIES, COMMUNITY CENTERS, EMPLOYMENT CENTERS, AND OTHER DESTINATIONS; AND INCLUDING INCREASING AND IMPROVING CONNECTIVITY AND MOBILITY OF NONMOTORIZED USERS.
-(0-38 POINTS)
+(0-40 POINTS)

-A. Describe the issues that this project will address.
+A. Statement of Project need.
+Describe the issue(s) that this project will address.
 How will the proposed project benefit the non-motorized users?
 What is the project's desired outcome and how will the project best deliver that outcome?
-(0-19 points)
+(0-20 points)